If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

 Once created, you can select categories to add to your feed.
 Select those topics you feel would best connect to your site and brand.

 2. Set up your Pinterest profile

-When you create your account, you need to make sure that your description tells not only who you are, but what it is you can provide to the reader.
+When you create your account, you need to make sure that your description tells not only who you are but also what you can provide to the reader.
 This way, when they visit you, they know right away what they can learn from you.

 Not only does this help educate the reader, but it also helps you get found through search.
 Users can search for pins, boards, and even pinners.
-By having a well-written description with strong keywords, will be paramount to being discovered and growing your presence.
+Having a well-written description with strong keywords will be paramount to being discovered and growing your presence.

 To change/create your profile look at the main menu at the top of the site.
 There will be three dots at the very end.
 Click on this to expand it and then select settings.

 You will find that you can now edit all of the settings on your account.
 Go through each section and update them as needed.

 In this section, update your e-mail, name, and login details.
 You should not fill in the phone number and address sections (unless you are a local business and need people to find you).

 You must claim your account.
 This is how you get the stats for the pins from your website.

 Click the claim button.
 Enter your URL into the box and select claim.
 You will get a code that you will need to enter on your site.